zeroincombenze/tools/z0bug_odoo/egg-info/description.rst

 This package and OCA MQT differ by:

 * z0bug_odoo can also test Odoo 6.1 and 7.0 where OCA MQT fails with these versions
-* z0bug_odoo is designed to execute some debug statements, maily in local environment
+* z0bug_odoo is designed to execute some debug statements, mainly in local environment
 * z0bug_odoo has more options to run with reduced set of lint tests
 * OCA MQT is the only component to build environment and test Odoo while z0bug_odoo is part of `Zeroincombenze® tools <https://github.com/zeroincombenze/tools>`_
 * As per prior rule, building test environment is made by `vem <https://github.com/zeroincombenze/tools/tree/master/https://github.com/zeroincombenze/tools/tree/master/python_plus>`_, `clodoo <https://github.com/zeroincombenze/tools/tree/master/https://github.com/zeroincombenze/tools/tree/master/clodoo>`_ and `lisa <https://github.com/zeroincombenze/tools/tree/master/https://github.com/zeroincombenze/tools/tree/master/lisa>`_.
 These commands can also build a complete Odoo environment out of the box